About

 What the NHDH can be used for

-The NHDH may be used to undertake analyses for health statistical and research purposes.
+The NHDH may be used to undertake analyses for statistical and research purposes, including aged care.
 This includes:

-1. Health research and statistical analyses to inform government health service planning, monitoring and evaluation, and health policy development, including official statistics, related insights and reporting.
+• research and statistical analyses to inform government health and welfare service planning, monitoring and evaluation and health and welfare policy development, including official statistics, related insights and reporting

-2. Health research and statistical analyses that answers non-government questions about population health and health outcomes – in some instances, jurisdictions may require a Human Research Ethics Committee (HREC) approval.
+• research and statistical analyses that supports non-government questions about population health and health outcomes, welfare services, disability services, and aged care outcomes.
+In some instances, projects may require a Human Research Ethics Committee (HREC) approval

-3. Population health outcome monitoring to inform clinical practice review and service delivery for the purposes of ensuring safety and quality of care.
+• monitoring variations and patterns of population outcomes to inform clinical practice review and service delivery for the purposes of ensuring safety and quality of care

 The NHDH can be used to inform topics such as:

-• health analysis for cohorts and sub-populations (where approved)
+• population analysis for cohorts and sub-populations, where approved

-• usage patterns, efficiency and effectiveness of health and residential aged care services, including interactions with wellbeing characteristics
+• patterns of use and effectiveness of health and residential aged care services, including its interactions with wellbeing characteristics

-• health risks for populations and particular patient cohorts
+• risks for population and particular patient cohorts such as disability services, and aged care services

-• accessibility and effectiveness of services in the management of chronic conditions
+• accessibility and effectiveness of services contributing to the management of chronic conditions

-• health system costs associated with procedures, diagnosis, and health events
+• exploring and estimating health system costs associated with procedures, diagnosis, and health events

-• treatment pathways for chronic disease management and care
+• validation of the current treatment pathways for chronic disease management and care

 • policies and programs designed to reduce the incidence and severity of disease and injury.